 Where AFYCgpt (Average Fraction of Yearly Consumption) is the latest value (between 0 and 1) for the relevant Settlement Register for the combination of GSP Group, Profile Class, Time Pattern Regime and the Standard Settlement Configuration it belongs to.

 The default EAC is calculated using the latest values of GGPCDEAC and AFYC.
 If the relevant GGPCDEAC or AFYC values are not found the EAC calculation fails for that Settlement Register and an exception is reported to the Data Collector.

+5. Where a Settlement Day in a Meter Advance for a given MSID is affected by a Demand Control Event, the Fraction of Yearly Consumption to be used in the calculation of EAC and AA shall be adjusted as follows:

+FYCm = d=sfPCgpdt – tDDDPCgpmtd

+Where DDDPCgpmtd is a Demand Disconnection Daily Profile Coefficient for a Settlement Period affected by the Demand Control event, provided by the ISR Agent.

+6. Where a Settlement Day in a Meter Advance for a given MSID is affected by Demand Control Event, and additionally is identified as being subject to Demand Disconnection for the same period, then the original Daily Profile Coefficients are used without any further adjustment, as follows:

+FYCm = d=sfPCgpdt

 6.2.4 Process 1.4 - Calculate Deemed Meter Advance